We are thrilled to have Nancy Brunning as the director and dramaturg of the Y&H Tour 2019; I AM MĀORI

 In 2011, she wrote her first play which was produced in 2014 in Wellington, later that year she was selected as the first Indigenous NZ Writer at the Banff Indigenous Writers Residency in Canada 2014.
 Hīkoi was then premiered at the 2015 Auckland Arts Festival.
 Nancy is also an actor recently playing Ramona in “Mahana” ”Directed by Lee Tamahori based on the novel “Bulibasha” by Witi Ihimaera.
 She is cast in the TV drama In Dark Places, the story about Teina Pora and the latest season of Brokenwood Mysteries.

 She has recorded many plays and short stories for Radio NZ, was casting manager and kaitautoko for Documentary/Drama film “Belief” about the tragic death of Wainuiomata resident Janet Moses.
-In September Nancy will head to Christchurch to direct Albert Belz’s Astroman for the Court Theatre.
+Most recently she directed Albert Belz’s Astroman for The Court Theatre.

 Hāpai Productions was co-founded by Nancy and Tanea Heke in 2013.
 Nancy took on the role of Producer/Director and Writer in their project Portrait of an Artist Mongrel – celebrating the writing of Rowley Habib which was presented at this year’s Auckland Writers Festival.